 The underground world of Budapest

-Our visits to the famous caves of our neighbours seem to have no end.
-After the extremely picturesque Gualtiero Savi in Italy, we ended up all the way in Budapest in a few weeks’ time.
+Our visits to the famous caves of our neighbors seem to have no end.
+After the extremely picturesque Gualtiero Savi in Italy, we ended up all the way in Budapest in a few weeks' time.
 Csaba Egri had invited us to their famous thermal caves previously, but we always managed to find a suitable excuse regarding attendance.
-This time, we could not escape the invite of Péter Adamko, so we put all our things in a van and set off on Friday evening to visit our Hungarian neighbours.
+This time, we could not escape the invite of Péter Adamko, so we put all our things in a van and set off on Friday evening to visit our Hungarian neighbors.

 Our destination was the famous cave József-hegy which holds the tittle of the small Lechuguilla due to its exceptional speleotherms.
 So it is quite rightly included on the list of suggestions for Unesco World Heritage Sites.
 The cave’s beauty was also recently described in a large book, unfortunately only available in Hungarian.
 The entrance is situated on one of the tops of Budva, on a meadow in the middle of the usual city hubbub, where there is also a caving home.
 We thought it excellent, as we are used to a completely different approach to caves.

 The cave was not formed because of waters on the surface, as is usually the case with our country, but due to the rising hydrothermal activity.
 Some common traits of these caves are branched webs of shafts, true tunnels of impressive lengths.
 They cannot really brag with an abundance of halls, and sinter formations are not very common either, as they are formed much more slowly due to the bad connection to the surface.
 However, there are some clearly visible and quite unusual special features in the shape of large crystals, gypsum panels, aragonites, aragonite needles and many more.